Makalu Base Camp Trekking -19 Days

 • All necessary permits and government taxes covered

-• professional trekking guide and Sherpa provided one porter for every 2 guests.
+• Professional English speaking trekking guide and one porter for every 2 guests.

 • Full board meals included in the mountain (breakfast, lunch, dinner)